 A Brief History…

-Since her inception in 1989, this Great DIVA of Jazz Festivals has delivered her goods – for 25 un-interrupted years – under the creative eye of Bill King, the Festival’s long standing Artistic Director and the Festival’s tireless producer, Lido Chilelli.
+Since her inception in 1989, this Great DIVA of Jazz Festivals has delivered her goods – for 26 un-interrupted years – under the creative eye of Bill King, and care of the Festival’s long standing Artistic Director, the Festival’s tireless producer, Lido Chilelli and the Festival’s Talent Co-ordinator Rico Ferrara.

 She goes about her business in a steady and nurturing fashion – understanding her core values and welcoming her guests, new and old.
 Always able to win new converts and a new generation of admirers by experimenting around her edges, she keeps her programming current, fresh and (when encouraged) hot and steamy!